SRGSSR/pillarbox-apple/docs/DEVELOPMENT_SETUP.md

 ### Remark

-The web server must be manually started using `make test-streams-start` before running the tests. and remaining running afterwards.
-It can be stopped with `make test-streams-stop`.
-If unit tests fail please run this command and ensure streams are served correctly at `http://localhost:8123`.
+The web server must be manually started using `make test-streams-start` before running the tests and remains running afterwards.
+It can be stopped at any time with `make test-streams-stop`.

+If unit tests fail you should check that streams are served correctly at `http://localhost:8123` and start the server if this is not the case.
+Note that some sample streams require ~20 seconds to be fully available after the server started.

 ## Makefile